-Unlike the previous versions of Windows, Microsoft made it a lot harder to manage the updates in all Windows 10 systems.
-In fact, there are no built-in options to easily hide the unwanted updates.
-That being said, I’ve already covered how you can manage and disable automatic updates in Windows 10.
+Unlike the previous versions of Windows, Microsoft made it a lot harder to manage the updates in Windows 10.
+In fact, there are no built-in options to hide the unwanted updates.
+That being said, we’ve already covered how you can manage and disable automatic updates in Windows 10.
 One way is to use the official troubleshooting app to temporarily hide the updates you don’t want to install.

 By default, your user account will have restricted access, and you won’t be able to run any external scripts in PowerShell.
 To run external scripts, you need to set the execution policy to Unrestricted.
 To do that, enter the below command and press the Enter button.

-If you want to, you can check the current execution policy of your user account using the below command.
+If you want, you can check the current execution policy of your user account using the below command.
 As you can see, I have unrestricted access.

 Once you have the list of all the available updates, find the update you want to hide and note the title of the update.
 You’ll need the title if the update doesn’t have a KB number.
 You can also use the KB number.
 (See the next section.)
-Enter the following command, and press the Enter button to hide the update.
+Enter the following command and press the Enter button to hide the update.
 Don’t forget to replace

 We can use the wildcard (*) before and after the title as long as part of the title is correct and unique.
 If you don’t want to bother with the wildcards, just enter the full update title.

-Now PowerShell wants you to confirm your action.
+PowerShell asks you to confirm your action.
 Simply press the A key followed by Enter on your keyboard.

 This action will hide the target Windows Update.
 You can confirm that by looking at the letter